Indian burial ground trope

 The Indian burial ground trope is frequently used to explain supernatural events and hauntings in American popular culture.
 The trope gained popularity in the 1980s, making multiple appearances in horror film and television after its debut in The Amityville Horror (1979).
-However, in its more recent appearance, the Indian burial ground trope is seen as a cliche and it is commonly used as a satirical element.
+Over time the Indian burial ground trope has become viewed as a cliche and in its current usage it commonly functions as a satirical element.

 Background and typology

 Many variations of the Indian burial ground trope exist, but generally, the Indian burial ground trope follows two archetypes.
 The first archetype occurs when a building is erected on an ancient Indian burial ground, and the haunted building is soon filled with evil spirits that terrorize its inhabitants.
 The Amityville Horror (1979) is the paradigmatic example of this first archetype.
 The second occurs when a person disturbs a burial ground, and a curse is placed upon them.
 This curse usually follows them around until they placate the spirits by returning the burial ground to its previous, undisturbed state.

 Less frequently in popular culture, the discovery of an Indian burial ground is akin to discovering gold or buried treasure.
 Such interpretations appear in Our Miss Brooks and Petticoat Junction; in these representations, the characters are delighted to have stumbled upon Indian burial grounds and ancient artifacts as they could potentially bring revenue or notoriety.

-Other variations of the Indigenous burial ground trope include attacks from living Indigenous groups rather than spirits after disturbing the burial ground.
-This variation is frequently used in the Western film genre including The Searchers (1956).